Skip to content

 • To promote and maintain ethical standards in genealogical research and publication.

-In 1985, James Dent Walker (1928 – 1993), Edgar F. Love (1919 – 2009), and Lonnie G. Bunch III recognized the need for African American genealogists and family historians in Los Angeles to network with one another.
-James Dent Walker was the founder and served as president of the Afro-American Historical and Genealogical Society in Washington, D.C.
+In 1985, three pioneers—James Dent Walker (1928–1993), Edgar F. Love (1919–2009), and Lonnie G. Bunch III—recognized the need for African American genealogists and family historians in Los Angeles to connect, collaborate, and share their expertise.

 LOGO Designer

-Charter Member, Dr. George B. Jenkins (1919 – 2010)
+George B. Jenkins – Charter Member

 Former CAAGS Website Pages